hieunt84/inux-notes/README.md

 ##### 4. How to Configure Network Connection Using ‘nmcli’ Tool: https://www.tecmint.com/nmcli-configure-network-connection/
 ##### 5. How to make password random: https://quantrimang.com/10-cach-tao-mat-khau-ngau-nhien-trong-linux-tu-dong-lenh-83450
   - `mkpasswd`
+##### 6. How to Enable the EPEL repository on CentOS: https://linuxize.com/post/how-to-enable-epel-repository-on-centos/